 Save 20% guaranteed when you build your own custom pass and bundle two or more attractions together.

 Or, save up to 45% with the New York Explorer Pass - a multi-attraction pass to top museums, tours, and attractions.

 Explore a world-famous collection of dinosaur fossils at one of the biggest museums in the world.
 The American Museum of Natural History (AMNH) boasts more than 32 million specimens that make up 45 permanent halls, including the Milstein Hall of Ocean Life, which houses the museum's beloved 94-foot-long model of a blue whale.

 You'll discover the world's largest virtual reality simulator in the Hayden Planetarium and venture through the 90-foot-long diorama of the Dzanga-Sangha rain forest in the Hall of Biodiversity.

-You'll enjoy ever-changing temporary exhibitions and film screenings that will leave you inspired and ready to create something yourself!
-After a day of artistic fulfillment, fill your stomach with fresh foods from one of the MoMA's three cafés or stop by the Book & Design Store to pick up a print of one of your favorite pieces.
+After a day of artistic fulfillment, grab a bite to eat from one of the MoMA's three cafés or stop by the Book & Design Store to pick up a print of one of your favorite pieces.

 It's perhaps the most unique art museum in New York, and it's worth the trip just to see the building itself-designed by famous architect Frank Lloyd Wright.
 Inside, the museum is an art lover's paradise with works from artists like Cézanne, Gauguin, Manet, Monet, Picasso, Pissarro, and Renoir.